Alethea AI and artist Robert Alice launch Sotheby’s auction of the ‘first intelligent NFT’

 Robert Alice was curating an NFT art show for Sotheby’s and he wondered what he could contribute himself.
 And he wrote a manifesto about NFT art.

 “The iNFTs seemed to me to be the cutting edge of development and design,” Robert Alice said.
 “That was the journey toward Alethea AI.
-This intelligence that we want to invoke is governed by the text [dubbed the syntax] I wrote.
+This intelligence that we want to invoke is governed by the text [dubbed the seed text] I wrote.
 What better to bring to life than text itself.
 And if you look through the history of art, one of the most important text documents that we artists have is the manifesto format.
 And at the same time, there hasn’t been much conceptual or critical writing that’s been produced around the NFT space.”

 But Alice doesn’t come to life just by feeding some text into her and hooking her up to GPT-3.
 It’s more sophisticated than that.
 Alethea AI also minted the NFT, so that Alice could be uniquely identified.